apisuserbot/Manager-King/README.md

 - Paul Larsen - Marie and Rose creator, inspiration to do many things
 - FFBot - For translations functions.
 - Nuno Penim - For providing his proprietary Combot Anti Spam System API (pyCombotCAS_API), GitHub API (pyGitHub_API) etc.
+- Corsicanu - For the commands /getfw and /checkfw
 - Alisson - Helped clean up the code etc.

 And much more that we couldn't list it here!